hippogamesunity/PlayID/README.md

 ## API reference

 ### Initialize
 To start using Play ID, create an instance of `PlayIdServices`.
 The constructor will load `AuthSettings` from Resources.
+Alternatively, you can use `PlayIdServices.Instance` singleton.
 ```csharp
 var playIdServices = new PlayIdServices();
 ```